 Soo Yong (Grace) Lim received the BEng(Hons) degree in electronics majoring in telecommunications from Multimedia University, Malaysia, in 2003 and the Ph.D. degree in electrical engineering from the University of Hawaii at Manoa, USA, in 2010.
 She is presently an assistant professor with the Department of Electrical and Electronic Engineering, University of Nottingham Malaysia.
 Her current research interest includes radio propagation modeling, channel measurements, and ray tracing.

 Ir.
 Dr. Lim is a fellow of the Higher Education Academy (HEA, UK), a senior member of the IEEE, and a registered professional engineer with the Boards of Engineers Malaysia (BEM) since 2016.
 From 2011 onwards, she started serving the IEEE Antennas and Propagation Society as a member of the Education Committee since 2011 and is currently an associate editor of the Computer Applications in Engineering Education, published by John Wiley and Sons.
 She remains in active service for both these roles hitherto.
 Ir.
 Dr. Grace Lim received the Lord Dearing Award in June 2022, which celebrates excellent teaching and learning at the University of Nottingham.
-In July 2018, she was honored as the recipient of the IEEE AP-S Donald G. Dudley Jr. Undergraduate Teaching Award, with this citation "For modernizing the teaching of electromagnetics and for innovating its relevant curriculum design".
-Earlier in the same year in May, she was selected as the Reviewer of the Month by IEEE Access, "for notable services and fine contributions towards the advancement of IEEE Access".
+In July 2018, she was honored globally as the recipient of the IEEE AP-S Donald G. Dudley Jr. Undergraduate Teaching Award, with this citation "For modernizing the teaching of electromagnetics and for innovating its relevant curriculum design".
+Earlier in the same year in May, she was selected worldwide as the Reviewer of the Month by IEEE Access, "for notable services and fine contributions towards the advancement of IEEE Access".
 This recognition is to thank her "for her valuable and thorough feedback on manuscript, and for her quick turnaround on reviews".
-Again in that same year in December, she received the 2021 IEEE Best Paper Award, 2020 IEEE Excellent Award, the 2019 IEEE Excellent Award and the 2018 IEEE Best Paper Award, awarded by the IEEE AP/MTT/EMC Publication Awards Committee, Malaysia Chapter.
+Nationally within Malaysia, she received the 2021 IEEE Best Paper Award, 2020 IEEE Excellent Award, the 2019 IEEE Excellent Award and the 2018 IEEE Best Paper Award, awarded by the IEEE AP/MTT/EMC Awards Committee, Malaysia Chapter.
 In 2012, she won the Award for Achievement in Research for Early Career Researchers, Sunway University; and a bronze medal at the Malaysia Technology Expo, awarded by the Malaysian Association of Research Scientists.